ksahlin/strobealign/README.md

 V0.6.1 PERFORMANCE
 ---------------

-Accuracy and runtime metrics as well as SNV and small indel calling performance of version 0.6.1 are described below.
+Accuracy and runtime metrics as well as SNV and small indel calling performance for simulated and GIAB datasets of version 0.6.1 are described below.
+For the GIAB datasets we used HG004 (Mother) with 2x150bp reads (subsampled to ~26x coverage) and 2x250bp reads (~17x coverage).

 ## Mapping accuracy and runtime